shockpkg/swf-projector/README.md

 Required in Flash Player 6 and Flash Player 10.1+ to load relative paths (other versions would try the relative path first, before trying resolved path).

-Projectors version 9+ create the main URL with: `"file:" + argv[0]` resolving to a bad URL like `file://file|%2Fpath%2Fto%2Fapplication` causing relative paths to load from the root of the drive.
+Projectors version 9+ create the main URL with `"file:" + argv[0]` resolving to a bad URL like `file://file|%2Fpath%2Fto%2Fapplication` causing relative paths to load from the root directory.
 For such projectors this patch replaces the string reference to use `"file://" + argv[0]` instead, which resolves to `file:///path/to/application` when run by an absolute path.

 Projector version 6 would use the current working directory for the main URL, causing relative paths to start in the directory above the projector binary.
 For such projectors this patch replaces the directory string reference to use `argv[0]` instead.

-Not a perfect patch because it does not resolve the full path first, but an useful improvement.
-If run from relative path it would get a path like `file://./application` so it is recommended to use a shell script or binary to resolve and run the projector from an absolute path.
+Not a perfect patch because it does not resolve the full path first, but a useful improvement.
+If run from a relative path it would get a path like `file://./application` so it is recommended to use a shell script or binary to resolve and run the projector from an absolute path.
 Using a non-flat Bundle does this automatically.

 ### Option: `patchProjectorOffset`